pcnorrick1/quantecon-lectures/julia/README.md

 ## Notes

-- My work should stay in `exercises/` or `notes.md` - the official noebooks should not be modified.
+- My work should stay in `exercises/` or `notes.md` - the official notebooks should not be modified.
-- If I want to experiment, I'll copy a notebook into `exercises/` and edit that version.
+- If I want to experiment, I'll copy a notebook into the relevant `lectureN/` folder and edit that version.